 Just like we should prepare for vacation, it is best if we can prepare for a staycation:

-• prepare everything for the projects to do: home improvement, acquire new skills, production of creative work,…
+- prepare everything for the projects to do: home improvement, acquire new skills, productive things for creative work,…

 Why COVID19 is staycation from hell